 Exploring the natural world to develop a deeper understanding is really the root of our work - gathering evidence and promoting practical changes anyone can make to improve soil health, crop resilience, and biodiversity.

 We’ve continued to keep our feet firmly on the ground, trying to find ways we can grow better together.
 Since 1946, we’ve achieved many things that we’re still proud of to this day, all whilst holding onto the belief that:

 The health of soil, plants, animals and (hu)man is one and indivisible.Sir Albert Howard

 Soil Association Certification is a wholly-owned subsidiary of the charity.
-The not-for-profit business certifies organic products to Soil Association standards.
+The not-for-profit business certifies organic products to Soil Association standards, and is one of only six UK approved control bodies.
 It also offers a huge range of organic and sustainable certification schemes across food, farming, catering, health and beauty, textiles and forestry.

 Soil Association Certification launched in 1973, at a time when there was increasing demand for a system that proved food was high-quality and made with integrity.

 Today, it still provides that reassurance.
 The Soil Association organic symbol is more than just a trade mark: it represents a set of standards that are developed to achieve our aims and embody our organic principles of ecology, fairness, care and health.